Wos (musician)

 Valentín Oliva (born 23 January 1998), professionally known as Wos (stylized as WOS), is an Argentine singer, actor, and freestyler.

 Starting as a freestyler, he won the Argentine competition of freestyle battle El Quinto Escalón on several occasions, achieving national recognition.
 He also won the FMS Argentina and the international tournament Red Bull Batalla de Gallos, both in 2018.

 Following his success in freestyle battles, he decided to pursue a musical career.
-In 2018, he released his first single "Púrpura" while in 2019 he released his debut studio album Caravana.
+In 2018, he released his first single "Púrpura", while in 2019 he released his debut studio album Caravana.
 He has won several Gardel Awards and received a nomination for Best New Artist at the 21st Annual Latin Grammy Awards in 2020.

 Early life

-Oliva's father, Alejandro Oliva is a musician and founder of the group La Bomba de Tiempo, while his mother, Maia Mónaco, is a dancer and actress who was a part of the group El Diablo en la Boca.
-His parents artistic influence led him to study piano and drums from a young age, he also studied acting at the Escuela Metropolitana de Arte Dramático in Buenos Aires.
-At 13, he was a part of the Argentine television channel Pakapaka appearing in various segments freestyling and playing the drums, during this time he started to participate in freestyle battles later inscribing himself into the competition El Quinto Escalón.
+Oliva's father, Alejandro Oliva, is a musician and founder of the group La Bomba de Tiempo, while his mother, Maia Mónaco, is a dancer and actress who was a part of the group El Diablo en la Boca.
+His parents' artistic influence led him to study piano and drums from a young age.
+He also studied acting at the Escuela Metropolitana de Arte Dramático in Buenos Aires.
+At 13, he was a part of the Argentine television channel Pakapaka appearing in various segments freestyling and playing the drums.
+During this time, he started to participate in freestyle battles, later inscribing himself in the competition El Quinto Escalón.